Fall Seminar (FP 0006)

-FP 0003 is a 4-credit course offered in the fall term.
+FP 0006 is a 3-credit course offered in the fall term.
 The course focuses on writing and provides the same enrichment activities that FP 0001 offers, including:

 Whether we call it a quest or a search, stories and films are fascinated by the idea.
 In this class we will be reading about and watching stories of quests from Medieval times to those in the future as depicted in science fiction.
 Sometimes people go on quests they choose to follow and sometimes they go on searches they are sent on by another.
 These might be religious or secular quests, taken on to arrive at some sort of material or spiritual personal fulfillment.
 The examples we’ll consider serve as a way of discussing, writing about, and understanding personal present-day quests you may see yourself as being on.
 You’ll write essays that consider questions people ask to initiate their searches and the nature and significance of asking good questions.
 This course is a kind of quest in itself, finding a way to ask important questions, reconsider searches, review goals, and reach tentative answers through reading, watching, discussing, and writing.